zbateson/mail-mime-parser/README.md

 ## Requirements

 MailMimeParser requires PHP 5.4 or newer.
 Tested on PHP 5.4, 5.5, 5.6 and 7.
-HHVM is not currently supported.
+HHVM on versions above 3.8 should work (as of writing, only tested on 3.12.1).

 ## Usage